KyryloKuzyk/PrimeTween/README.md

 - Easing.Elastic(float strength, float period = 0.3f): customizes the strength and oscillation period of Ease.OutElastic.

 ### FixedUpdate
-Use `useFixedUpdate` parameter to update a tween or sequence in the FixedUpdate().
+Use `useFixedUpdate` parameter to update an animation in the FixedUpdate().
 ```csharp
 // Use TweenSettings or TweenSettings<T> struct to pass the 'useFixedUpdate' parameter to static 'Tween.' methods
 Tween.PositionX(transform, endValue: 10f, new TweenSettings(duration: 1f, useFixedUpdate: true));